-The Role of a Certified Nursing Assistant
+The Function of a Nursing Assistant

-- Administering basic care to patients
+- Administering basic services to patients

-- Checking patient’s vital signs
+- Taking patient’s vital signs

 - Maintaining a record of patient’s health status